A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Algorithm Design

 \subsection{MACO Algorithm on Cloud Server}

-Next, we present the part of the \cadi\ algorithm, which is executed on the cloud server, called \textit{MACO Server (MACO-S)}.
-As mentioned in Section \ref{sec:introduction}, a significant challenge arises from the heterogeneity of local agents in the multi-agent conversational bandits model.
-This diversity can hinder effective data aggregation, potentially leading to suboptimal estimation of the user preference vector \(\vec{\theta}^{*}\).
-To address this issue, the cloud server employs a strategic approach using key terms to probe and enrich the information in underrepresented directions of the feature space, thereby enhancing the overall accuracy of the estimation process.
+The \maco\ algorithm's cloud server component, \texttt{MACO Server (MACO-S)}, tackles the challenge of local agent heterogeneity in the multi-agent conversational bandits model, as noted in Section \ref{sec:introduction}.
+This diversity can hinder effective data aggregation, risking suboptimal estimation of the user preference \(\vec{\theta}^{*}\).
+To counter this, the cloud server strategically uses key terms to probe and enhance information in underrepresented feature space directions, thus improving the accuracy of the estimation process.

-As detailed in Algorithm~\ref{algo:server}, the cloud server first receives eigenvectors representing directions with insufficient information about the LLM response space from each local agent (Line~\ref{line:find-key-term}).
-Utilizing these insights, the cloud server identifies and selects key terms by calculating the closest match in terms of the inner product with the underexplored directions.
-The chosen key term \(k \in \mathcal{K}\), along with the designated repetition times \(n_{m,k}^p\), is then communicated back to the respective local agents (Line~\ref{line:send-back-key-terms}).
-This targeted intervention allows for focused exploration and refinement of LLM responses related to these key terms.
-Finally, the cloud server aggregates the enriched data from all local agents.
-This aggregated data is used to estimate the unknown preference parameter \(\vec{\theta}^{*}\) via linear regression, effectively minimizing uncertainty and enhancing the model's ability to predict and adapt LLM responses tailored to user preferences (Lines~\ref{line:aggregate-data}-\ref{line:estimate-theta}).
-Moreover, \(\vec{G}\) can also be initialized as an identity matrix to ensure invertibility, especially when the dimension \(d\) is large.
+In Algorithm~\ref{algo:server}, the cloud server receives eigenvectors from local agents indicating under-explored directions in the LLM response space (Line~\ref{line:find-key-term}).
+It selects key terms \(k \in \mathcal{K}\) by maximizing the inner product with these directions and assigns repetition times \(n_{m,k}^p\), sending them to local agents (Line~\ref{line:send-back-key-terms}).
+This enables targeted exploration of LLM responses related to these key terms.
+The server then aggregates data from all agents and estimates the preference parameter \(\vec{\theta}^{*}\) using linear regression, reducing uncertainty and improving tailored response predictions (Lines~\ref{line:aggregate-data}-\ref{line:estimate-theta}).
+To ensure invertibility, especially for large \(d\), \(\vec{G}\) can be initialized as an identity matrix.